otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application.md

 Open View/Toolbox/Common Controls.

 1. Add two `Buttons`, a `TextBox`, a `PictureBox` and a `Label` to the `Form`.
-2. Run the program.
+2. Run the application.
 Click on one of the `Buttons`, write in the `TextBox`.
 What happens?
 3. Change the **size**, **text** and **name** of each of your `Buttons`.
 4. Change the text, font and visibility of the `Label`.
 5. Add an image to the `PictureBox`.
 How can you resize the image?